0xAX/linux-insides/Initialization/linux-initialization-1.md

 	pgd[i + 1] = (pgdval_t)pud + pgtable_flags;
 ```

 `PGDIR_SHFT` indicates the mask for page global directory bits in a virtual address.
-Here we calculate modulo with `PTRS_PER_PGD` (which expands to `512`) so as not to access the index greater than `512`.
-There are macro for all types of page directories:
+Here we calculate modulo with `PTRS_PER_PGD` (which expands to `512`) not to access the index greater than `512`.
+There are macros for all types of page directories:

 ```C
 #define PGDIR_SHIFT     39